nspcc-dev/neo-go/docs/rpc.md

 to see how much GAS is burned with a particular block (because system fees are burned).

+#### `getblocknotifications` call

+This method returns notifications from a block organized by trigger type.
+Supports filtering by contract and event name.

 #### Historic calls

 A set of `*historic` extension methods provide the ability of interacting with